 This is a Mediterranean Fan Palm, and I only know this because Steve knows.
 I am not a note taker.
 I was having too much fun!

 Sago Palm.
 This one I know.
 This is my fav palm that we saw.
 Shorter but regal, and as you can see, an amazing tropical look when grouped.
+You can use tropical plants in desert gardening as well.
+Some of them, like these Sagos, require some afternoon shade or protection from hot desert wind.

 Giant Bird of Paradise.
 These bloom with a white blossom, shaped like a tropical bird.
 They grow huge down south!
 Literally, taller than a house…